DCSlucifer/quickblog-backend/README.md

 This project was developed as part of the **Capstone Project** at **UIT**.

 **Faculty Advisor:**
-- Prof. Nguyen Thanh Binh — *Project Supervisor*
+- Dr. Nguyen Thanh Binh — *Project Supervisor*

 ### Special Thanks